My Experience as a Patient at Shriners Hospital for Children

 Their staff has specialty experience working with children which means there is never a shortage of child life specialists, doctors with funny ties, nurses with big smiles, bright colors and décor that appeal to children throughout their facilities, and frequent events and visitors for their patients.

-As earlier stated, growing up in a rural area there were not a lot of medical facilities, let alone medical staff that had experience treating children with OI.
+As I mentioned earlier, there weren't a lot of medical facilities in the rural area where I grew up—let alone facilities with medical staff that had experience treating children with OI.

-At the age of 2, my parents were referred by our local hospital to the Shriner’s Hospital in Minneapolis, Minnesota which had a team of medical professionals experienced in treating children with OI and other orthopedic conditions.
+At the age of two, my parents were referred by our local hospital to Shriners Hospital in Minneapolis, Minnesota ,which had a team of medical professionals experienced in treating children with OI and other orthopedic conditions.

-Throughout my childhood, I visited the Shriner’s at least once per year.
-Packing our family of 6 for what was sometimes an overnight stay and sometimes a few weeks stay during surgeries was no easy feat for my parents; but every time we had an appointment, the staff greeted us with open arms and a friendly smile.
-In fact, many of the nurses and doctors remembered me each time I went back from the time I was 2 until I left at age 18.
+Throughout my childhood, I visited Shriners at least once per year.
+Packing our family of six for what was sometimes an overnight stay—and sometimes a stay of a few weeks if I was undergoing surgery—was no easy feat for my parents.
+But every time we had an appointment, the staff greeted us with open arms and a friendly smile.
+In fact, many of the nurses and doctors remembered me each time I went back from the time I was two until I left at age 18.

-During my time, I experienced most every treatment the Shriner’s had to offer a child with an orthopedic condition, from helping me find my first (of many) wheelchairs to working with physical therapists to strengthen my body, to consulting with nutritionists and surgeons who performed a variety of surgeries.
+During my time, I experienced most every treatment Shriners had to offer a child with an orthopedic condition, from helping me find my first (of many) wheelchairs to working with physical therapists to strengthen my body, to consulting with nutritionists and surgeons who performed a variety of surgeries.

-Below are just some of the procedures I had during my time as a patient at the Shriner’s:
+Below are just some of the procedures I had during my time as a patient at Shriners:

 Rodding surgery in which metal rods were placed into my femurs to stabilize and strengthen the bone.